Three Guys From Miami: Cuban and Spanish Food Recipes

 Stovetop

-Place ham in a large Dutch oven, or a covered stock pan – whatever you have that the pork will fit in.
+Place the fresh ham or pork shoulder in a large Dutch oven, or a covered stock pan -- whatever you have that the pork will fit in.
 Add about one cup of marinade to the pan.
 Bring to a boil.
 Adjust the heat to low, cover and cook until completely done.
-Add additional marinade as needed to keep at least one inch of liquid in bottom of pan – otherwise the roast will burn.
-Using a meat thermometer, roast should be removed from the pan when the temperature reaches 195 degrees F. – for fork tender, "pulled-pork" quality.
+Add additional marinade as needed to keep at least one inch of liquid in bottom of pan -- otherwise the roast will burn.
+Using a meat thermometer, roast should be removed from the pan when the temperature reaches 195 degrees F. -- for fork tender, "pulled-pork" quality.
 (If you want a roast you can slice, remove when the internal temperature reaches 170 degrees F.)

 Servings based on the size of your ham.
 Allow about 1/4 to 1/2 pound per person, depending on side dishes.